Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 # The Rate of Loading

-The strength of concrete increases with the increase in the rate of loading because at high rates of loading, there is less time for creep.
-Creep produces permanent deformation in the structure at constant loading.
-So, the failure occurs at limiting values of strain rather than stress.
-In rapid loading, the load resistance is better than the slow loading.
+Creep is the permanent deformation of a material under constant loading.
+So, the failure occurs at limiting strain rather than at limiting stress.
+In rapid loading, the load resistance is better than in slow loading.

 # Age of Concrete

-3. Durability: Environmental forces such as weathering, chemical attack, heat, freezing, and thawing try to destroy concrete.
-The period of existence of concrete without getting adversely affected by these forces is known as durability.
-Generally dense and strong concretes have better durability.
 The cube-crushing strength alone is not a reliable guide to durability.
 Concrete should have an adequate cement content and should have a low water-cement ratio.

 Tests on Concrete